 - joining online support groups

 There is no definitive way to prevent brain zaps.
 However, people have tried some supplements, with mixed degrees of success.
-These include:

 Always ask a doctor before taking any vitamins or other supplements, as they may interfere with other medications a person is taking or cause unpleasant side effects.